-However, to receive EI payments you should have paid regular EI premiums for the past 12 months at-least.
-But don’t worry your employer usually takes care of bi-weekly or monthly EI premiums as a part of your paycheck.
+However, to receive EI payments online you should have paid regular EI premiums for the past 12 months at-least.
+But don’t worry your employer usually takes care of the bi-weekly or monthly EI premiums as a part of your paycheck.

 If you are a contractor or a small business owner, you may individually contribute to the EI as part of your incorporation.

 Service Canada EI Benefits are usually in the form of temporary financial assistance which lasts for 12 months from the date of benefits start date and once your EI application is approved.

 Once you find a new job, your EI payments will immediately stop and you will no longer receive any more payments.
 Also, if you work part-time while searching for a job, your EI payment amount would get reduced.
 It all depends on the income you make.

 EI payments usually last for a year and all applications are manually approved once applied for.